mathigon/textbooks/probability/content.md

       .door-box: .door
       .floor

-{.reveal(when="door-select")} Are you sure about that?
+{.monty-reveal} Are you sure about that?
 You can still change your mind by tapping a different door…

-    p.text-center.reveal(when="door-select"): button.btn.sure I’m sure!
+    p.text-center.monty-reveal: button.btn.sure I’m sure!

-{.reveal(when="door-sure")} A great choice, but let me make life a little easier for you.
+{.monty-reveal} A great choice, but let me make life a little easier for you.
 I’ll open one of the other doors with a goat, so that there are only two doors left for you to pick from.
 Do you want to stick with your choice, or do you want to swap?

-    p.reveal(when="door-sure").text-center
+    p.text-center.monty-reveal
       button.btn.swap I want to stay!
       button.btn.swap I want to swap!

-{.reveal(when="door-swap")} Ok – let’s see how you did…
+{.monty-reveal} Ok – let’s see how you did…

-    p.text-center.reveal(when="door-swap"): button.btn.show Open the doors…
+    p.text-center.monty-reveal: button.btn.show Open the doors…

-{.reveal(when="door-revealed")} _{span.monty-choice-right}Looks like swapping
+{.monty-reveal} _{span.monty-option}Looks like you made the right choice.
-doors was a good choice.
-Congratulations, you just won a beautiful new sports car!_*{span.monty-choice-wrong} Sorry – it seems like time time you only won a goat.
-But don’t worry, you can play again!*
+Congratulations, you just won a beautiful new sports car!_
+_{span.monty-option.hidden} Sorry – it seems like time time you only won a goat.
+But don’t worry, you can play again!_

-    p.text-center.reveal(when="door-revealed"): button.btn.reset Replay game
+    p.text-center.monty-reveal: button.btn.reset Replay game

 ---
 > id: monty-hall-1